59RY/MyLinuxKickstart/related/rhel9family-distribute.md

 ## Table of Contents

-- Local Environment
+- **Local Environment**
   - Installation using Kickstart
   - Creating a disk image
-- AWS
+- **AWS**
   - Creating a working instance
-  - Creating and attaching a working disk
+  - Creating and attaching a working disk (1st)
   - Copying the disk image to the working instance
   - Writing the disk image to the working disk
   - Modifying the working disk
+    - 1. Mounting Operation
+    - 2. Regenerate dracut
+    - 3. Delete unnecessary files (Part1)
+    - 4. Delete unnecessary files (Part2)
+  - Check the disk number again with lsblk
   - Writing changes from the working disk to the disk image
+  - If the disk image capacity (MiB) was not a multiple of 1024
+  - Creating and attaching a working disk (2nd)
+  - Writing to the working disk
-  - Detaching the working disk
+  - Detaching the working disk (2nd)
-  - Creating a snapshot
+  - Creating a Snapshot from the Second Working Disk
   - Creating and publishing an AMI

 ## Local Environment